^

 • abdominal pain

-• symptoms of stroke (numbness of limbs and tongue, loss of motor function of one part of the body)
+• symptoms of a stroke (numbness of the limbs and tongue, loss of motor function in one part of the body)

 Diagnostics

-• Chest X-ray (X-ray images show irregular contours of the ruptured aorta or its enlargement).
+• Chest X-ray (X-rays will show irregular contours of a torn aorta or its widening).

-• Echocardiography (with a specialized ultrasound of the heart, when the probe is inserted into the esophagus under local or general anesthesia).
+• Echocardiography (with specialized ultrasound of the heart, when a probe is inserted into the esophagus under local or general anesthesia).

-• The aortic dissection of a doctor can be very accurately determined with CT (computed tomography) of the chest or angiography.
+• Aortic dissection can be determined very accurately by a doctor using a CT (computed tomography) scan of the chest or angiography.

 Treatment of aortic rupture

-• Drugs that reduce blood pressure - diuretics, berlipril, anaprilin, diroton and others.
+• Drugs that lower blood pressure - diuretics, berlipril, anaprilin, diroton and others.

-• Medications that slow the heart rate and expand the arteries
+• Medicines that slow the heart rate and widen the arteries

-• Surgical treatment is required for aortic dissection (rupture), which damages the ascending (bottom-up) part of the aorta.
+• Surgery is required to cut (tear) the aorta, which damages the ascending (bottom to top) part of the aorta.

-Often the pain in the chest on the left occurs due to diseases of the gastrointestinal tract.
-In particular, because of the reflux disease, which in common people is called heartburn.
-On symptoms, this pain may be similar to a heart attack, but it is not.
+Often, chest pain on the left side occurs due to gastrointestinal diseases.
+In particular, due to reflux disease, which is commonly called heartburn.
+The symptoms of this pain may be similar to a heart attack, but this is not the case.

 Causes of acid reflux